inform-us/requirements_specifications/informus/rules/Delirium.md

 ## ELIGIBILITY
 - All patients who have a valid RASS score between -3 to +4 this shift

+*note If a patient has a RASS score of <-3 documented, CAM-ICU cannot be generated on EPIC* check

 ### Clinical pragmatism
 According to clinical guidelines:
 	- a RASS score within the range above should trigger a CAM-ICU assessment